pgolovkin/sorav1-migration/README.md

 # How it works
-The code generates the SORAv1 address, public key and migration signature based on 12 words mnemonic.
+The code generates the SORAv1 address, public key and migration signature based on 12 words mnemonic or private key.
 The signature is ecnrypt(SHA3(SORAv1 address + SORAv1 public key)).

 # How to build